jacob-pro/jacob-pro.github.io/cv.md

 Working as part of the API Gateway team at Oracle Cloud Infrastructure.

 Software Development Internship – Oracle: Summer 2019 \
-I developed the backend for an internal tool used for auditing cloud resources, with a REST and WebSockets API developed in Java and deployed using Docker.
+I developed an internal tool used for auditing cloud resources, with a REST and WebSockets API implemented in Java and packaged using Docker.
 I worked on performance metrics at the data plane of the API Gateway cloud service using Lua, and implemented scheduled business metrics at the control plane of the API Gateway service, along with a Grafana dashboard, used by management to monitor deployments and feature usage.